California Healthcare Compliance Requirements

 Good faith reporters immune from civil and criminal liability

-GuardWell tracks California-specific breach deadlines, PDMP requirements, retention periods, and mandatory reporting obligations automatically.
+GuardWell tracks California-specific breach deadlines, retention periods, CURES 2.0 PDMP queries, and mandatory reporting obligations automatically.